Each tab provides insights into finding information from the library catalog, the open web, and the various other tools the library provides you.

-If you do not find it there, search the local catalog (ECCO) for the title.
+If you do not find it there, search ECCO: The Eastern Cluster Catalog for the title.
 Please note that you'll want to change the "All Fields" box to "Journal Title."If it appears we still don't have what you want, you can always fill out an interlibrary loan request and we can get the article to you in less than week.

 - JSTOR includes the full text of over 600 journals, beginning with their first issues (many do not have full text of the current one to five years available, but are indexed).

 - OmniFile Full Text Select offers full text of hundreds of journals and magazines in a very broad variety of subject areas, including social sciences and medicine.

 - PubMed includes references to medical literature, some of which may include resources for pastoral care and counseling.

 An index to abstracts on New Testament research.
 Access this as you would ATLA.

 - BILDI -- Documentation for Biblical Literature, Innsbruck